-The ACSC manages or uses a number of unique datasets to produce tailored advice and assistance for Australian Governments, organisations and the public.
-Data used in this report have been extracted from live datasets of cybercrime reports and cyber security incidents reported to the ACSC.
+The ASD's ACSC manages or uses a number of unique datasets to produce tailored advice and assistance for Australian Governments, organisations and the public.
+Data used in this report have been extracted from live datasets of cybercrime reports and cyber security incidents reported to the ASD's ACSC.
 As such, the statistics and conclusions in this report are based on point-in-time analysis and assessment.
 Cybercrime and cyber security incidents reported to the ACSC may not reflect all cyber threats and trends in Australia’s cyber security environment.

 The ASD's ACSC encourages the reporting of cyber security incidents and cybercrimes to inform ASD's ACSC advice and assistance to vulnerable organisations, and enhance situational awareness of the national cyber threat environment.

 The ASD's ACSC glossary provides definitions for terms used in this Report and other ASD's ACSC publications.